nigeljohnson73/coin73/www/_wiki/mining_rewards.md

 If you submit a job in under half this time your job will be rejected.
 If you submit a job after twice this, your job will be rejected.

 As you can see, even submitting a job bang on time will not get the highest reward.
 In fact, the reward is only {{MINER_SUBMIT_TARGET_REWARD_PERCENT}}.
-This means that if you want to run on a very under powered device, then you can still get a reasonable reward, up to a point.
+This means that if you want to run on a very under powered and slow device, then you can still get a reasonable reward, up to a point.

 ## Miner efficiency